SachinJay/IDSHW2/report.md

 This was obviously not feasible to gather over 4 days so I trimmed `input.txt` down until there was just one line left: `C:\Users`

-I know that this is where I do almost all of my interation with my computer's filesystem and so I figured this would be representative of my usage profile.
+I know that this is where I do almost all of my interaction with my computer's filesystem and so I figured this would be representative of my usage profile.

 To recap: my sole audit source was the File System of my computer, specifically